 Mary Shelly got the shaft, historically speaking.
 A smart, literate, talented writer and editor, on top of being the only woman in her peer group, and what is she best remembered for?
 Only the first science fiction novel, ever, and when it’s mentioned, trust me, it’s with much grousing and grumbling and caveats from the science fiction community.

-Of course, I’m talking about Frankenstein: or, the Modern Prometheus, a decent, if somewhat by-the-numbers piece of Victorian melodrama, written in 1818, that inadvertently grapples with the concept of the soul, what makes us human, and asks the question of whether or not science should meddle with the forces of nature.
-Heavy stuff, don’tcha know.
+Of course, I’m talking about Frankenstein: or, the Modern Prometheus, a decent piece of Victorian melodrama, written in 1818, that inadvertently grapples with the concept of the soul, what makes us human, and asks the question of whether or not science should meddle with the forces of nature.
+Heavy stuff for back in those days, don’tcha know.
 But those hard SF guys, the graybeards, over in the corner, will shake their heads, and say, “Well, sure, some of the ideas are there, but really...”

 How do you top that kind of back-handed compliment, I wonder?
 Oh, I’ve got it!
 Make a movie out of an extremely successful stage play and overwrite all of the conceits and concepts of the novel into its most reductive form, and turn a brilliant allegory into a grotesque caricature that is parodied and copied ad infinitum, well into the 21st century.
 Talk about “No Respect.”

 As with the Dracula movies, it’s probably best to look at Frankenstein movies from the baseline question, “how close to the book do they get?”
-To do otherwise is to invite madness and perfidy into this house, and I’ll not be a party to it.
+To do otherwise is to invite madness and derision into this house, and I’ll have none of it.
 To say that there’s some great portrayals of Pop Culture Frankenstein—that lumbering creature based on Boris Karloff’s most famous role—is a given.
 After all, we're talking about one of the most recognizable figures of the 20th century.
 And whether we’re watching Herman Munster or reading Marvel Comics’ Frankenstein as drawn by Mike Ploog, or looking at any of the hundreds of other versions—they are all great, for what they are: Pop Culture Frankenstein.
 Not literary Frankenstein.

 This movie was the beginning of the “more monsters is better” Universal formula, and it’s the best one because there’s a sincere effort to make the story coherent.
 Not so much so with later outings.
 Because this movie established that the Universal monsters were all living in the same universe, this is also the birthplace of Pop Culture Frankenstein.